Rami-Sabbagh/Texture-Unpacker/README.md

 ================
 About:
 ======
-This is a tool that you can use to extract json sheet made using TexturePacker made using LÖVE framework in Lua.
+...This is a tool that you can use to extract json sheet made using TexturePacker made using LÖVE framework in Lua.

 Features:
 =========